VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 snippet: SerializationTests.ShouldReUseGuid.verified.txt

-To disable this behavior globally use:

-snippet: DontScrubGuids

 Strings containing inline Guids can also be scrubbed.
 To enable this behavior, use:

 snippet: ScrubInlineGuids

+### Disable

+To disable this behavior use:

+snippet: DontScrubGuids

+To disable this behavior globally use:

+snippet: DontScrubGuidsGlobal

 ## Dates are scrubbed